bjarneo/y8/readme.md

 Yet Another Templating Engine // YATE // Y8
 ===========

-This is however just a minimal approach to solve the problem, such as many others.
+This is a minimal approach to solve the problem, such as many others.
 However, this is just wow.

 ### The classic selling points
 * 👌 Isomorphic, which means it works in both Node and the frontend